Temporary provincial ban on rodenticide sales and use

-If your city is not on this list, it isn’t too late to contact your local Mayor and Council about preventing the poisoning of animals in your community.
+If your city is not on either list, it isn’t too late to contact your local Mayor and Council about preventing the poisoning of animals in your community.
 Find their contact information on your council website and send them an email using the below template:

 “Dear Mayor and Council,

 The wide-spread use of poisons in rodent control is killing our wildlife and harming greenspaces and waterways.
 Municipalities can play a key role in reducing rodenticide use and educating residents on preventative and alternative control measures.
 The temporary provincial ban of three second-generation anticoagulants for certain properties is a great start, but we need to protect our community’s wildlife indefinitely.

 Taking action to address which pest control measures are used on municipal property can make a significant change and show leadership on environmental, animal welfare and public health issues in local communities.
 Multiple municipalities passed motions in summer 2020 to ban rodenticide use on all municipal properties – I am now asking you to do the same for our community.